 “Tis impossible to be sure of any thing but Death and Taxes,” wrote Christopher Bullock in his 1716 book, The Cobler of Preston.

-Putting your estate in order will ensure your assets go to your appointed heirs as opposed to the government.
+Your assets will go to your appointed heirs as opposed to the government when you put your estate in order.

 When the inevitable happens and your estate is not in order, circumstances can turn sour.
 Proper management of your estate may provide you with the peace of mind now and give your family the security to manage their future in your absence.